Avril-Cui/seal-backend/design/concepts/ItemCollection/updated_spec.md

 ## Notes
 - `amazonUrl` stores the original Amazon product page URL so users can easily return to purchase or view more details.
+  - For `addAmazonItem`: The URL is automatically stored from the input parameter.
+  - For `addItem`: The URL can be optionally passed if the user used `fetchAmazonDetails` to auto-fill the form, then manually saved.
+  - On the frontend, items with `amazonUrl` display a "🔗 View on Amazon" link.
 - `cachedAIInsight` stores the AI analysis persistently in MongoDB to avoid redundant Gemini API calls.
 The cache is invalidated when any item field changes (detected via `inputHash`).
 - The `inputHash` is a simple hash of the concatenated item fields.
 If any field changes, the hash changes, triggering a fresh LLM call.
 - `getAIInsight` returns structured JSON with: